OpenVPN/openvpn/doc/man-sections/tls-options.rst

   OpenVPN will log the usual warning in the logs if the relevant CRL is missing, but the connection will be allowed.

---cert file
+--cert file|uri
-  Local peer's signed certificate in .pem format -- must be signed by a certificate authority whose certificate is in ``--ca file``.
+  Local peer's signed certificate in .pem format or as a URI -- must be signed by a certificate authority whose certificate is in ``--ca file`` in the peer configuration.
+URI is supported only when built with OpenSSL 3.0 or later and any required providers are loaded.
+Types of URIs supported and their syntax depends on providers.
+OpenSSL has internal support for "file:/absolute/path" URI in which case the scheme "file:" is optional, and any file format recognized by OpenSSL (e.g., PEM, PKCS12) is supported.
+PKCS#11 URI (RFC 7512) is supported by pkcs11-provider.

   Each peer in an OpenVPN link running in TLS mode should have its own certificate and private key file.
 In addition, each certificate should have been signed by the key of a certificate authority whose public key resides in the ``--ca`` certificate authority file.
 You can easily make your own